ferryville/slidifysafetystock/index.md

 ## Impacts of the lead time on safety stock
 *** =fullwidth

-Let assume that the service level is equal to 90% and change the service level from 5 to 10 We see that the safety stock is increasing from 1.309777 to 1.852304
+Let assume that the service level is equal to 90% and change the lead time from 5 to 10 We see that the safety stock is increasing from 1.309777 to 1.852304

 *** =left